Twisting Heart Valentine Tutorial

 I forgot to take some photos of cutting the blocks so I sewed a couple extra squares together so you could see how to cut the blocks and then turn them.

-As you can see I am using a template I bought from a quilt store some
+As you can see I am using the Primitive Gatherings Pinwheels template I bought from a quilt store some time ago.
+You can find it here.

 It is always fun to show how much the piece shrinks in size after you cut and piece back together.